bird-house/birdhouse-deploy/birdhouse/core/scheduler/README.rst

 =========

-This component provides automated unattended continuous deployment for the "PAVICS stack" (all the git repos in var ``AUTODEPLOY_EXTRA_REPOS``), for the tutorial notebooks on the Jupyter environment and for the automated deployment itself.
+This component provides automated unattended continuous deployment for the "Birdhouse stack" (all the git repos in var ``AUTODEPLOY_EXTRA_REPOS``), for the tutorial notebooks on the Jupyter environment and for the automated deployment itself.

-It can also be used to schedule other tasks on the PAVICS physical host.
+It can also be used to schedule other tasks on the Birdhouse physical host.

 Everything is dockerized, the deployment runs inside a container that will update all other containers.